-- Open five new stations and frequent stopping-services between Cardiff, Newport and Bristol recommended by Lord Burns and the South East Wales Transport Commission as part of the ‘Network of Alternatives’ to travel on the M4.
+- open five new stations and frequent stopping-services between Cardiff, Newport and Bristol as recommended by Lord Burns and the South East Wales Transport Commission as part of the ‘Network of Alternatives’ to travel on the M4

 Longer-term, we’ll continue electrifying the rail network in South West Wales to decarbonise and reduce the environmental impact of passenger and freight trains.
 We’ll also support further electrification in the South West of England to Bristol Temple Meads, allowing more electric trains in Wales and reducing overall journey times.